 Making wooden musical instruments is a combination of my love of music – starting with playing the clarinet in the high school band — and my love of the outdoors.

 My journey in making musical instruments began when I started making cigar box ukuleles.
 An old blog I used to keep, Ukulele Perspective, gives you insight into the range of ukuleles I built.
-I had an incredible opportunity and studied with Mike DaSilva, ukemaker, in Berkeley, California to make my first Koa ukulele.
+I had an incredible opportunity to study with Mike DaSilva, ukemaker, in Berkeley, California to make my first Koa ukulele.

 One June, I purchased a wood lathe to turn my flutes.
 Previous to this I had planed and sanded my flutes semi-round.
 Turning can be dangerous and although I am sometimes self-taught, I learned to turn at John C. Campbell Folk School with Rudy Lopez as my instructor.
 Woodturning became fascinating.

 Turning is a great deal of fun.
 I studied bowl turning at the Arrowmont School of Arts and Crafts with Warren Carpenter and Greg Schramek.
 A few years later I received a scholarship from the American Association of Woodturners (AAW) and studied pyrography and color design on wood with Molly Winton.
 Changed my view on texture and color.

 When it comes to playing flutes, I’ve learned I have small hands and like many people who play the Native American flute we don’t want to have to strain to play the flute.
 Since I make my own flutes I decided to design the flutes to be comfortable and bring joy, not pain for people with smaller hands.

 I also tune my flutes to play with other instruments (concert tuning).
 My branch flutes have their own musical personalities and are not always concert tuned.
 When it comes to kiln-dried wood, it’s important to me that my A flute play beautifully with the ukulele, my E flutes with the guitar, and my B flutes play with my Kanteles and a range of the flutes play with my harp that I made in 2016.